anhaidgroup/delex/examples/Single-Machine-Example.md

 # Step-by-step guide to running Delex

 This guide is a step-by-step guide to running Delex.
-FOr this guide, we will assume that you have already installed everything from the provided installation guides.
+For this guide, we will assume that you have already installed everything from the provided installation guides.

 ## Step One: Download datasets